-Included in equity securities at June 29, 2013 are securities with a fair value of \$1.2 million with a cumulative loss position of \$0.2 million, the impairment of which the Company considers to be temporary.
-The Company considers several factors in its determination as to whether declines in value are judged to be temporary or other-than-temporary, including the severity and duration of the decline, the financial condition and near-term prospects of the specific issuers and the industries in which they operate, and the Company's intent and ability to hold these securities.
-The Company may incur future impairment charges if declines in market values continue and/or worsen and impairments are no longer considered temporary.
+Included in equity securities at September 28, 2013 are securities with a fair value of \$1.2 million with a cumulative loss position of \$0.2 million, the impairment of which we consider to be temporary.
+We consider several factors in our determination as to whether declines in value are judged to be temporary or other-than-temporary, including the severity and duration of the decline, the financial condition and near-term prospects of the specific issuers and the industries in which they operate, and our intent and ability to hold these securities.
+We may incur future impairment charges if declines in market values continue and/or worsen and impairments are no longer considered temporary.

-The fair value and gross unrealized holding losses of the Company's marketable securities that are not deemed to be other-than-temporarily impaired aggregated by type and length of time they have been in a continuous unrealized loss position were as follows (in thousands):
+The fair value and gross unrealized holding losses of our marketable securities that are not deemed to be other-than-temporarily impaired aggregated by type and length of time they have been in a continuous unrealized loss position were as follows (in thousands):